EthanPeters96/CatchTheBall/README.md

 ## Features

-The web game consists of two main page
+The web game consists of two main page & a 404 page.

 #### All Pages on the website have: